 And it did need bringing up-to-date, although a strong argument could be made that there is still a lot of work to be done in that regard.
 Eternals certainly are not, and never have been, front and center at Marvel.
 But before we discuss that further, let’s outline some of the main characters and themes.

 The broad idea of Eternals is mysterious cosmic beings called Celestials visited Earth millennia ago and gave rise to three races: humans, Deviants, and Eternals.
 Humans we get.
 Deviants are more monstrous creatures who went into hidden exile deep beneath the sea.

 Eternals are the race with superpowers who can not be killed and live on Mt.
 Olympia.
 The Eternals also have really on-the-nose analogues to a variety of human mythologies, including Greek and Roman of course.
-There’s a speedster like Mercury named Thena, who is an analogue to Athena obviously.
+For example, there’s a speedster like Mercury named Thena, who is an obvious analogue to Athena.

 Ikaris and Sersi are perhaps the best known Eternals, the latter appearing briefly on the Avengers team in order to flirt with Cap.
 But none of the characters really made much of an impact.
 What’s worse, one attempt to modernize the characters–The Eternal, a series from Marvel’s MAX imprint written by Chuck Austen–was so ghastly that it set the characters and franchise back.

 So why is Marvel betting that the Eternals will be there next billion dollar movie?
 Well, some say it is a response to New Gods, the other Jack Kirby creation that is rumored to be in movie development for DC.
 But I’m not super familiar with New Gods and can’t be bothered to Google it.